thaoltfv/FDMS/DEVELOPMENT.md

 # How to start local development

+## Prerequisites

+- Linux or MacOS or WSL2 with bash/zsh (No fucking Windows CMD nor Powershell)
+- Docker
+- Docker Compose

+## Dev tools

 The `dev.sh` script is a wrapper around `docker compose` that uses `compose.dev.yml`as the default compose file and sets up the environment variables to run the containers.
 It also provides a few shortcuts for common